 Hire the right PR agency to help.
 The fact is that you could try to follow all these tips and still get nowhere with reporters.
 Some of them receive more than 100 pitches every day but only write one story in that time.
 As a result, they don’t have the time or inclination to follow up on every press release.

 Instead of banging your head against a wall, let Axia handle everything for you.
 We will work to generate positive media relations for increased customer trust, brand credibility and profits for your company.
-Download our free e-book Learn Media Relations from the Media or contact us today to find out how having us on your team can improve your results with news media.
+Download our e-book Learn Media Relations from the Media or contact us today to find out how having us on your team can improve your results with news media.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.